 Is Elizabeth Arden cruelty-free?

-- No, since it seems that Elizabeth Arden is testing on animals when required by law, I don’t consider the brand to be cruelty-free.
+No, since it seems that Elizabeth Arden is testing on animals when required by law, it means that Elizabeth Arden is not cruelty-free.

 Most companies seem to have the same template on how to write their animal testing policy.
 That is why I end up replying to these two questions fast.
 However, if there is something that is still unclear for you about such brands, please do let me know and I will make sure to provide more information.